abhiishekporwal/QueryHandler/README.md

 Open a new Terminal, move to virtual environment and set environment variable as:

-`export FLASK_APP='app.py'     `
+`export FLASK_APP='app.py'     \n`
 `export FLASK_ENV=development  `

 To run the flask server run command:
 `flask run`

-Copy the localhost url and paste it on browser on multiple tabs and run all of them in parallel: http://127.0.0.1:5000/querytest?querystring='input_your_desired_query'
+Copy the localhost url and paste it on multiple tabs in browser(Mozilla) or POSTMAN tool where you can select request method as GET and run all of them in parallel  : http://127.0.0.1:5000/querytest?querystring='input_your_desired_query'

-It will take 10 sec for any unique query to process.
 Notice each and every process will end at same time and have same output if it runs in wait time.
+It will take x secondsd(e.g. 10 seconds) for any unique query to process and other similar queries will stand still within wait time.